 Celebrities at El Floridita

-If you do go to El Floridita in the shadow of Ernest Hemingway, you won’t be the first.
-Many of Hemingway’s friends and acquaintances also visited such as the Duke of Windsor, Jean-Paul Sartre, Gary Cooper and Tennessee Williams.
-Not obviously, all together.
-But can you imagine the party if they did?
+Many of Hemingway’s friends and acquaintances also visited this popular Havana cocktail bar: the Duke of Windsor, Jean-Paul Sartre, Gary Cooper and Tennessee Williams.
+(Not obviously, all together.
+But can you imagine the party if they did?)

 Who else has been at El Floridita?
-Let’s see: Errol Flynn, Ava Gardner and John Wayne.
-Possibly we should be discussing who hasn’t been to El Floridita in Cuba.
+Try Errol Flynn, Ava Gardner, Katharine Hepburn, Spencer Tracy and John Wayne.
+In fact, possibly we should be discussing who hasn’t been to El Floridita in Cuba.

 Havana in the 50s